Mozambique

 SUSTAINABLE DEVELOPMENT

-As a beneficiary of the EBA, Mozambique is not obligated to ratify any conventions to be able to benefit from preferential access to the European market.
+As a beneficiary of the EBA, Mozambique is not obligated to ratify any conventions to be able to benefit from preferential access to the EU market.
 Still, Mozambique upholds a very high level of ratification of fundamental conventions.
 It has ratified 14 out of 15 core conventions on the protection of human rights and labour standards.
 The country also shows strong commitment related to environmental protection and good governance and has ratified 12 conventions which focus on these two areas.

 Core international conventions on human rights and labour standards